StanfordVL/taskonomy/taskbank/README.md

 ```

 ## Evaluation: How good are these networks?
 For a complete discussion on the evaluation of the networks, please see the [paper](http://taskonomy.vision/).
-To give a quick overall idea, the table below shows the proportion (%) of a hold-out test set on which the networks in the task bank
+Overall, the shared networks are often on par or better than per-task customized state-of-the-art.
+For instnace, we compared our depth estimator network vs. the released models of [Laina2016](https://github.com/iro-cp/FCRN-DepthPrediction) (as of now state-of-the-art on NYU dataset) resulting in 88% `win-rate` for task bank's network (after all proper normalizations and whitenings to count for dataset distribution changes; supported by qualitative results).
+To give an overall idea about the bank, the table below shows the proportion (%) of a hold-out test set on which the networks in the task bank
 were able to beat average estimator (`avg`), i.e. the best statistically informed guess, and a network trained on random nonlinear projections (Gaussian representation - `rand`).
 The numbers denote the good quality of the networks, statistically.
 Qualititave results run frame-by-frame on a YouTube video can be examined [here](https://taskonomy.vision/#models).

 <div align="center">